 Step 2.
 Plug the disabled iPod Touch into the computer and click Start.

 Step 3.
 The software should detect that your iPod is disabled.
 Select Advanced Mode and click Confirm to continue.

 Step 5.
 When your iPod Touch is detected successfully, the program will then display the information of your iPod Touch, such as the serial number and system version.
-It is important for you to make sure the info is correct.
+It is important for you to make sure the device info is correct.

 Step 6.
 Click Repair if you have verified the info.
 The program will begin to unlock your iPod Touch.
 After it is unlocked, the iPod Touch will reboot and can be used again.